DaveyMburu/object-attributes/README.md

 * Define and call an instance method
 * Define and access instance attributes

+# Check the index.ipynb file for my workings

 ## Defining Classes and Instance Methods

 In the cell below define a `Driver` class.